Rubber-Duck-999/Trading-Server/README.md

 - No latency for updating orders.
 - Orders must be canceled before sending new ones.
 - Orders are never rejected.
+- Max values put on quantity and tick number for time sake